Ankr-network/ankr-docs/pages/staking/switch/overview.md

 ## What is Ankr Switch?

-Ankr Switch is a product for switching between reward earning tokens and reward bearing tokens for the same asset.
-For example, aETHb and ankrETH.
+Ankr Switch is a product for switching from reward bearing tokens to reward earning tokens, for the same type of asset.
+For example, aETHb to ankrETH.

 ### What are reward bearing and rewards earning tokens?